A journey towards better Ruby on Rails testing practices

 Moving away from RSpec DSL

-I used to try to use as much RSpec features as possible, thinking these features must be useful to my work if they existed.
-From my first coding lessons I learned that we should factorize our code, keep it DRY, to avoid hidden bugs.
+I used to try to use as many RSpec features as possible, thinking these features must be useful to my work if they existed.
+From my first coding lessons, I learned that we should refactor our code and keep it DRY to avoid hidden bugs.

 So I abstracted everything.
 Any repeated test had to be a shared_example.
 Any shared context had to define common objects and instructions into let and before blocks.
 The test subject had to fit into subject so that I could write one-liner expectations.

-The following spec is an example of what I could have written a few years back:
+The following spec is an example of what I might have written a few years back:

 RSpec.describe Rocket do